carbon-language/carbon-lang/docs/design/generics/goals.md

     Carbon template on that type.

-The main downside of coherence is that there are some capabilities we would like for interfaces which are in tension with having an orphan rule limiting where implementations may be defined.
+The main downside of coherence is that there are some capabilities we would like for interfaces that are in tension with having an orphan rule limiting where implementations may be defined.
 For example, we would like to address [the expression problem](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions#another-clojure-solution-using-protocols).
 We can get some of the way there by allowing the implementation of an interface